Siemens Mireo: Mireo Plus B

 These trains use Lithium-titanate batteries (LTO).
 Toshiba guaranteed 15,000 cycles at 10C by 2019 and 40,000 cycles at 10C by 2022.
 The LTO batteries are replacing prior usage of supercaps in trains to store the energy from braking.

 In 2025, Midtjyske Jernbaner started operating the Plus B.

 Mireo City

 The Mireo City is a sub class family focused on suburban rail transport.

 The Munich S-Bahn ordered 90 13-car variant of the Mireo City and has an option for 90 sets more.

+The head form of the Mireo City for Munich S-Bahn is aerodynamically optimized by a design team at Siemens Mobility led by Benno Schiefer for both directions in order to reduce drag and save energy costs.